-Fitness trackers let you keep track of your fitness progress, even in VR fitness.
-The best fitness tracker is the one that you can afford, however, some fitness trackers like the Apple Watch offers more bells and whistles that allow you to do fancier things like track your heart health via EKG.
+Fitness trackers let you keep track of your fitness progress, even in VR.
+The best fitness tracker is the one that you can afford, but some fitness trackers like the Apple Watch offer more bells and whistles.
 Check out our list of budget fitness trackers for more info!

 KAT loco S

-KAT loco S ($200) is a device that lets you walk or run in place to literally move through a VR world.
+KAT loco S (MSRP $200) is a device that lets you walk or run in place to move through a VR world.
 This is especially helpful in large-scale VR games like Skyrim VR or Half-Life: Alyx, which feature larger worlds where artificial thumbstick movement rarely feels natural.
 There’s something deeply satisfying about achieving cardio fitness while going on a jog through City 17 or running through the world of Tamriel (in Skyrim), which is why the KAT loco S makes our list.

 Natural Locomotion ($10) is our favorite SteamVR app to turn virtually any SteamVR game into a great exercise game.
-Like KAT loco, it translates real physical movement into movement in a game, but Natural Locomotion achieves this without any need for additional instruments.
-You simply swing your VR motion controllers back and forth like you would when you’re walking, and Natural Locomotion will pick that up as movement in the VR game world.
+Like KAT loco S, it translates real physical movement into movement in a game.
+However, Natural Locomotion achieves this without any need for additional instruments.
+You simply swing your VR motion controllers back and forth like you would when you’re walking, and Natural Locomotion will register your arm motion as movement in the VR game world.

-VR fitness isn’t just a viable solution to people losing out on gym time during the pandemic, it’s also a phenomenal gift.
-Gaming in a VR headset is always a better alternative for your health than sitting in front of a screen, however, it isn’t always easy to shop for the right one when it’s for somebody else during the holidays.
+In conclusion: VR fitness isn’t just a viable solution to people losing out on gym time during the pandemic, it’s also a phenomenal gift.
+Gaming in a VR headset is always a better alternative for your health than sitting in front of a screen, and it’s especially pertinent to stay healthy now that it’s winter.

 Do you feel that you’ve learned everything you need to know to find the right VR headset for the holidays?
 Let us know in the comments!